 Capital contributions or donations to an endowment should not be included when computing the total income of the organization.

 Under amendments to Section 11(4A) of the Income Tax Act (1961), an NPO is not taxed on income from a business that it operates that is incidental to the attainment of the objects of the NPO, provided that the entity maintains separate books and accounts with respect to the business.
 Furthermore, certain activities resulting in profit, such as renting out auditoriums, are not treated as income from a business.

-Finance Act (2015) tightened this restriction further, such that even business activity below the INR 2.5 million limit will annul an institution’s “charitable purpose” tax exemption unless it meets additional requirements: a) The business activity must be undertaken in the course of actually carrying out of the “advancement of any other object of general public utility;” and (b) The aggregate receipts from such activity or activities during the previous fiscal year must not exceed twenty per cent of the total receipts of the trust or institution under such activity or activities of that same year.
+Under the Finance Act (2015), even business activity below the INR 2.5 million limit will annul an institution’s “charitable purpose” tax exemption unless it meets additional requirements: a) The business activity must be undertaken in the course of actually carrying out of the “advancement of any other object of general public utility;” and (b) The aggregate receipts from such activity or activities during the previous fiscal year must not exceed twenty per cent of the total receipts of the trust or institution under such activity or activities of that same year.

 4. Disqualification from Exemption

 The following groups are not eligible for tax exemption: private religious trusts and charitable trusts or organizations created after April 1, 1962, which are established for the benefit of any particular religious community or caste.
 However, a trust or organization established for the benefit of "Scheduled Castes, backward classes, Scheduled Tribes or women and children" is an exception.
 Such a trust or organization is not disqualified, and its income is eligible for tax exemption.